-Why do we stay in the wrong relationships with the wrong people for so long?
+Why do we stay with the wrong people for so long?

 For some, it is the fear of hurting someone else’s feelings, the fear of being alone, financial reasons, the expectation of others, guilt, the comfort of the routine.
 No matter what the reason, so many people stay stuck in these relationships.